HenriMichelon/zero_zero_docs/docs/003_blender_add_on.md

 #### Empty nodes
 You can add *Empty*, *Plain axes* nodes in blender to add any ZeroZero node in the final scene.<br>

+The main uses of empty nodes are :
+- Create ZeroZero resources objets like \ref z0::Environment, \ref z0::Skybox
+- Create static bodies detached from meshes nodes, for example to create a floor composed by multiple tiles.

 Example for a \ref z0::Environment node :<br>
 ![Environement node](images/blender_add_on_empty.png)